benchmarkstudios/Proximity-PhoneGap/README.md

 A lightweight PhoneGap app that calculates the device's proximity to nearby Estimote beacons and syncs this with other connected users via a Socket.IO server.

-- Code for the Socket.IO server can be found below, you'll need to be running before opening the app
+- Code for the Socket.IO server can be found below, you'll need this to be running before opening the app
 - Huge thanks for Konrad Dzwinel for his Estimote Beacons PhoneGap plugin (https://github.com/kdzwinel/phonegap-estimotebeacons) and sample code

 ## Installation